 In July 2016, seven Japanese people were killed in a terrorist attack in Dhaka, Bangladesh.
-They had been enthusiastically working in international cooperation with the same spirit as JICA.
-To make sure such an incident never happens again, we will do our utmost effort to constantly review and improve safety measures, giving the highest priority to the safety of all people involved in our international cooperation projects.
+They had been enthusiastically working for a development project with their passion for international cooperation.
+To make sure such an incident never happens again, we will continue our utmost effort to constantly review and improve safety measures, giving the highest priority to the security of all people involved in our international cooperation projects.

-With the trust of the people of Japan and a responsibility toward the world, I face my work as president of JICA with a strong sense of mission.
-I humbly request your continued support and encouragement.
+It has been 10 years since new JICA starts with integrated function of Japan's ODA.
+With the trust of the people of Japan and a responsibility toward the world, I will continue facing my work as president of JICA with a strong sense of mission.
+So I humbly request your continued support and encouragement.

 *Link to JICA full-featured website